-External decorations Repair category 2 Notes The external decorations are weathered/stained and require attention.
-The condition of the joinery should be checked and repaired as necessary during redecoration.
+External decorations Repair category 1 Notes The external decorations are in reasonable condition but showing signs of weathering in places.
 Paint finishes and decorated external surfaces will require redecoration on a regular basis.

 Conservatories/porches

-Repair category -
+Repair category

 Notes Not applicable.